Bankers Factoring DIP Financing

 DIP Financing Lender for Small Business

 Businesses in financial distress find their sources of new funding shrink just when they need cash flow financing the most.
 A company’s ability to obtain new monies advanced from their current lender may be cut off, and they may also default on their loan covenants.
-A potential business bankruptcy looms large.
+Does a potential business bankruptcy loom large because of financial difficulties caused by triple digits MCA loans or customers not paying you?
+Are you behind on your small business loan payments?
+Can you get a business loan after bankruptcy or even during the bankruptcy process?
+Is no lender talking to you because of your credit report or credit history?

-Many times, they are also behind on their tax payments.
+Many times, businesses are also behind on their tax payments.
 This is where Debtor in Possession (DIP) Financing from Bankers Factoring can help to utilize non-recourse invoice factoring if their continuing operation is in jeopardy, and they are contemplating filing for Chapter 11 bankruptcy as an option.
+You are also worried about being shielded from personal liability.

 Debtor in Possession (DIP) Factoring as a Distressed Solution

 Many lenders and other financing sources see Debtor in Possession financing as an attractive lending opportunity because of the special treatment that business bankruptcy loans receive under U.S. bankruptcy law.
-Under the law, DIP creditors are typically repaid before other creditors.
+Under the law, DIP creditors are typically repaid before other creditors, even with bruised credit scores.

 In fact, lenders will commit to a DIP Chapter 11 loan while they would not make a loan commitment to the same business in the absence of a bankruptcy filing because of the priority over existing debt, equity, and other claims.